-Jim Hopson joined the Board of Directors in 2015.
+Jim Hopson joined the SaskPower Board of Directors in 2015.

-In 2005, he returned to the Riders as the first full-time president and CEO, retiring in March 2015.
+In 2005, he returned to the Riders as the first full-time President and CEO, retiring in March 2015.
 Mr. Hopson helped secure and plan the new Mosaic Stadium that opened in 2017.
 He was inducted into the Saskatchewan Roughriders Plaza of Honour in 2019 and the Canadian Football Hall of Fame in 2019.

 Mr. Hopson began his professional career as a teacher in Ceylon, Saskatchewan.
 He retired as the Director of Education for the Qu’Appelle Valley School Division in 2004.